 In the world of technology, it’s the opposite.
-Laboured half-baked jokes aside, apart from quickly drawing attention to that incredible link between the introduction and Stada Group’s business interests, we are of course talking about the Meerkat and Periscope services: live-streaming technologies that we’re starting to see a lot more of in 2016.
+Laboured half-baked jokes aside, apart from quickly drawing attention to that incredible link between the introduction and Stada Media’s video production business interests, we are of course talking about the Meerkat and Periscope services: live streaming technologies that we’re starting to see a lot more of in 2016.

-So, what’s the deal with Meerkat, Periscope and the probable glut of rivals that will arise to compete with them?
+So, what’s the deal with Meerkat and Periscope… And the probable glut of video streaming rivals that will arise to compete with them?

-They’re live-streaming apps, giving you a window into something you otherwise wouldn’t have.
-Local newspapers are using them to cover events, such as council meetings, while others will happily adopt them like Twitch for the streaming of gaming exploits.
+Meerkat and Periscope are live streaming apps, giving you a window into something you otherwise wouldn’t have.
+Local newspapers are using them to cover events, such as council meetings.
+Others will happily adopt them like Twitch for the video streaming of gaming exploits.

-Anything you want to see now.
+Use Meerkat and Periscope for anything you want to see now.
 As we touched on just then, journalists in particular are happily using them to communicate live events in real time.
-Tomorrow’s TV stars (at least, that’s how they may see it – though who are we to judge?) are using it to run their own live TV programmes, whether it’s a how-to video or a more approachable format, such as cooking.
-On a level of “streaming as we know it”, musicians are performing music to far-flung fans from live gigs.
+Tomorrow’s TV stars (at least, that’s how they may see it – though who are we to judge?) are using it to run their own live TV programmes, whether it’s a how-to video or a more approachable format, such as a cooking video.
+On a level of ‘streaming as we know it’, musicians are performing music to far-flung fans from live gigs.
 Ultimately, its uses are pretty limitless.

 Why should you get on board?

-Well, people narrating your experience can be a pretty problematic issue.
-If you’ve been on the internet in the last few years, you’ll know there’s a pretty solid community of individuals that are there to crash the party with their unique brand of hilarity.
+People narrating your experience can be a pretty problematic issue.
+If you’ve been on the internet in the last few years, you’ll know there’s a pretty solid community of individuals that are there to crash the video streaming party with their unique brand of hilarity.
 If you’re serious about the technology, and if it’s to an open audience, you’ll probably need a thick skin.

 In some ways, too, it’s much better for small, dedicated audiences – the ones who are willing you to do well, but are happy to challenge you.
-Our immediate favourite means of using this technology, not least because we’re happy to help out the local community by offering our own expertise, is in seminars or tutorials on technologies that people may not know.
+Our immediate favourite means of using this technology is in seminars or tutorials on technologies that people may not know.
 Thinking about selling to multiple clients, or a lot of people from different areas of the same business?
 Do it this way.
 It saves money and time on travel, everyone feels they have an equal voice, and you’re proving that you’re pretty forward-thinking.

-One major drawback worth mentioning, however, is that they only film in portrait.
-It’s also occasionally shaky depending on the strength of the Wi-Fi or 4G connection, but if you’re serious about using it, chances are that you’ve invested in your internet.
+One major drawback of Meerkat and Periscope worth mentioning, however, is that they only film in portrait.
+It’s also occasionally shaky depending on the strength of the Wi-Fi or 4G connection.
+But if you’re serious about using it, chances are that you’ve invested in your internet.